SMALL CRAFT ADVISORY REMAINS IN EFFECT FOR THE BVI

 Locations to be affected: Mainly open waters on the Atlantic or eastern sides of the islands.
-The worst conditions are likely over the next 24 hours.
+The worst conditions are likely today.

 Synopsis: Fresh winds, due to a relatively tight pressure gradient, are causing hazardous seas.
-The threat level to the life, livelihood, property and infrastructure of mariners is high, and there is the potential for extensive impacts in the waters of the British Virgin Islands.
+The threat level to the life, livelihood, property and infrastructure of mariners is moderate, and there is the potential for significant impacts.

 A small craft advisory means that wind speeds of 21 to 33 knots and or wind waves and or wind swells of 7 feet or greater are occurring or imminent.